harmony-development/scherzo/README.md

 mkdir scherzo && cd scherzo && curl -L https://git.io/Jn9Lo > scherzo && chmod +x scherzo && ./scherzo
 ```

+Please note that the CI artifact and the docker container do not have voice support enabled.
+If you want voice support it is recommended to compile it yourself (for now).

 ## Configuration

 See the [example config](./example_config.toml) for a commented config file